TimothyPC/Access-Media-Apps/index.md

     <li>To perform Service-related services; or</li>
     <li>To assist us in analyzing how our Service is used.</li>
 </ul>
-<p>We want to inform users of this Service that these third parties have access to your Personal
+<p>We want to inform users of this Service that these third parties may have access to some of your Personal
     Information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.</p>